hasemac/tokamak_equilibrium/README.md

 ## Overview

-This repository provides general tokamak equilibrium calculation code.
+This repository provide equilibrium calculation code applicable to general tokamak devices.

 ## New features